asarfraaz/share2learn/_posts/2021-09-21-str-part1-Overview_and_Operators.md

 ```

 % - Format
-Performs String formatting.Let us see this in  Part-2
+Performs String formatting.
+Let us see Formatting in details with Part-2